jes4l/laser-music-machine/README.md

     This script uses the subprocess module to run lazarDetector.py and pitch.py sequentially.

 3. **Lasar Detection (lazarDetector.py)**:
     When running `lazarDetector.py`, the script captures video from webcam 0 using OpenCV and processes each frame to detect red objects.
-It dynamically adjusts the HSV color range for red detection using histogram analysis and CLAHE (Contrast Limited Adaptive Histogram Equalization).
+It dynamically adjusts the HSV colour range for red detection using histogram analysis and CLAHE (Contrast Limited Adaptive Histogram Equalization).
 The ObjectTracker class tracks up to six objects by matching their positions using the Euclidean distance and the Hungarian algorithm.
 This algorithm ensures that each detected red object is paired with the closest tracked object, minimising the total distance between them.
 This optimal assignment helps maintain accurate and consistent tracking of multiple objects.

     Each tracked object corresponds to a musical note, which is played using Pygame's mixer module when the red object is detected.
 The script records the timing and notes played, saving this data to a CSV file.
 The system includes debounce logic, which prevents the same note from being played multiple times in quick succession by enforcing a minimum time interval between detections for each object.
 When the `q` key is pressed, the recording is saved, and the `end.py` script is executed.